Back to jobs

 Freiburg (Germany)

-You'll train large-scale diffusion models for image and video generation, pushing the boundaries of what's possible while maintaining the rigor that separates actual progress from incremental tweaks.
-This isn't about following established recipes—it's about running the experiments that reveal which architectural choices matter and which are just folklore.
+You'll train large-scale diffusion models for image and video generation, exploring new approaches while maintaining the rigor that helps us distinguish meaningful progress from incremental tweaks.
+This isn't about following established recipes—it's about running the experiments that clarify which architectural choices matter and which are less impactful.

 You'll be the person who: